 This problem is also more common in males.
 It happens more often during warm weather.
 It is very rare in females.
 Symptoms of jock itch may include:

 - Red, ring-like patches in the groin area

 - Pain in the groin area

 Scalp ringworm is highly contagious, especially among children.
-It occurs mainly in children between the ages of 2 and 10, but rarely in adults.
-Symptoms of scalp ringworm may include:
+It happens mainly in children between ages 2 and 10.
+It rarely happens in adults.
+Symptoms may include:

 - Red, scaly rash on the scalp